Save information for later

 What are the causes of Spastic Paraplegia Type 2?

-Mutations in the PLP1 gene cause spastic paraplegia 2.
-The PLP1 gene provides instructions for producing proteolipid protein 1 and a modified version (isoform) of proteolipid protein 1, called DM20.
-Proteolipid protein 1 and DM20 are primarily located in the brain and spinal cord (central nervous system) and are the main proteins found in myelin, the fatty covering that insulates nerve fibers.
-A lack of proteolipid protein 1 and DM20 can cause a reduction in the formation of myelin (dysmyelination) which can impair nervous system function, resulting in the signs and symptoms of spastic paraplegia type 2.
+Variants (also called mutations) in the PLP1 gene cause spastic paraplegia type 2.
+The PLP1 gene provides instructions for producing proteolipid protein 1 and a modified version (isoform) of that protein, called DM20.
+Proteolipid protein 1 and DM20 are primarily located in the brain and spinal cord (the central nervous system) and are the main proteins found in myelin, the fatty covering that insulates nerve fibers.

 How prevalent is Spastic Paraplegia Type 2?

-The prevalence of all hereditary spastic paraplegias combined is estimated to be 2 to 6 in 100,000 people worldwide.
-Spastic paraplegia type 2 likely accounts for only a small percentage of all spastic paraplegia cases.
+There are more than 80 different types of hereditary spastic paraplegia, and the combined prevalence of all these types is estimated to be 1 to 18 in 100,000 people worldwide.
+Spastic paraplegia type 2 likely accounts for only a small percentage of all hereditary spastic paraplegia cases.

 Is Spastic Paraplegia Type 2 an inherited disorder?

-This condition is inherited in an X-linked recessive pattern.
-A condition is considered X-linked if the mutated gene that causes the disorder is located on the X chromosome, one of the two sex chromosomes.
-In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
-Because females have two copies of the X chromosome, one altered copy of the gene in each cell usually leads to less severe symptoms in females than in males, or may cause no symptoms at all.
+This condition is inherited in an X-linked pattern.
+A condition is considered X-linked if the altered gene that causes the disorder is located on the X chromosome, which is one of the two sex chromosomes in each cell.
+In males (who have only one X chromosome), a variant in the only copy of the gene in each cell is sufficient to cause the condition.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

 Who are the top Spastic Paraplegia Type 2 Local Doctors?